The Art and Science of Never Giving Up

-Ronald Go, M.D., a Mayo Clinic hematologist, and Jithma Abeykoon, M.D., a Mayo Clinic hematology-oncology fellow, two of the large, interdisciplinary team doctors at Mayo Clinic treating Anya, began to question her diagnosis of Erdheim-Chester disease.
+Ronald Go, M.D., a Mayo Clinic hematologist, and Jithma Abeykoon, M.D., a Mayo Clinic hematology-oncology fellow, two members of the large, interdisciplinary team treating Anya, began to question her diagnosis of Erdheim-Chester disease.
 They wondered whether they should biopsy her spinal cord again.
 A neurologist consulting on the case thought it would be too risky to perform the procedure in her current state.

 While they debated the next steps, the world outside was shutting down.
 Within Mayo, only surgeries deemed to be "emergency" or "lifesaving" were permitted.
 Her case was a mystery, and it wasn't clear if a biopsy would provide any answers or just cause more pain.